1905 Catherine Littlefield is born on Sept. 16.

 - Catherine marries Philip Leidy.
 They move to Philadelphia’s Barclay Hotel.

 - Dorothie becomes first American teacher at George Balanchine’s new School of American Ballet.
-Five Littlefield students join her and form nucleus of Balanchine’s first American company.
+Five Littlefield students join her and form the nucleus of Balanchine’s American Ballet.

 1934 James H. Littlefield, Catherine’s father, dies.

 - First public appearance of Littlefield Ballet at Haverford Township Junior High School on Oct.
 25.

 - In late December, company changes its name to Philadelphia Ballet and presents its first large company performance at the Academy of Music.

 - Premier of full-length Daphnis and Chloe, the company’s first significant ballet and Catherine’s personal favorite.

 - Philadelphia Ballet performs in New York’s Lewisohn Stadium accompanied by the New York Philharmonic.

 - Catherine invites modern dancer/choreographer Lasar Galpern to present his Home Life of the Gods and The Prodigal Son using her company.

 - Philadelphia Ballet produces first full-length Sleeping Beauty in the U.S.